pfnet/pfio/docs/source/design.rst

-There are a lot of non-POSIX-compliant filesystems in the industry and all of them have Pros and Cons, from cloud storages like Google Cloud Stroage and Amazon S3, to on-premise distributed filesystems like HDFS.
+There are a lot of non-POSIX-compliant filesystems in the industry and all of them have Pros and Cons, from cloud storages like Google Cloud Storage and Amazon S3, to on-premise distributed filesystems like HDFS.
 Supporting different filesystems by developers themselves creates unnecessary burden on the developers and might reduce the portability on the code.
 That is the motivation of PFIO